Discretely shrinking targets in moduli space: Introduction

 The authors would like to thank Jayadev Athreya and Vaibhav Gadre for several helpful conversations and their willingness to answer numerous questions concerning the topics of this paper.
+We also thank the anonymous referee for their careful reading of the paper and helpful suggestions.
 The first named author was partially supported by NSF grant DMS-1711089.